Startup business tax credits you need to know

 In addition, you may qualify for an employer contribution tax credit, which covers a portion of any employer contributions you make for a non highly compensated employee in the plan’s first five years.

-An eligible employer that adds an automatic enrollment feature to the plan can also claim a tax credit of $500 per year for three years.
+An eligible employer that adds an automatic enrollment feature to the plan can also claim a small business tax credit of $500 per year for three years.

 3. Work opportunities

-The federal government created the Work Opportunity Tax Credit to aid in employment.
-Businesses will receive tax credits for hiring an employee from specific groups.
+The federal government created the Work Opportunity Credit to aid in employment.
+Businesses can receive tax credits for hiring an employee from specific groups, including:

 • Recipients of state assistance